 In keeping with federal grant regulations, the Tennessee College of Applied Technology pays federal grant funds in increments called payment periods.
 Payment periods are defined by regulation and are determined by your program length and academic year.
 The Tennessee College of Applied Technology will apply a portion of each payment period's grant funds to pay estimated direct school costs (tuition/fees/books) for the payment period.
 If there are funds remaining after those costs are paid, you will receive a residual check or direct deposit (if authorized by the student) for the unused portion, which can be used to pay indirect school costs.
 Since tuition/fee costs are assessed by academic term (trimester) and payment periods may span more than one academic term, tuition/fee costs are estimated on the front-end.
 Grant funds will be credited to a student's account or disbursed by direct deposit or check to the student approximately one month after the beginning of the term for students who enroll at the beginning of the term.
-For students who enroll later in the term, residual checks or direct deposited.
+For students who enroll later in the term, residual checks or direct deposit will be disbursed no later than the end of the term.
+Checks are mailed directly to students, if not direct deposited.